Davilopesm/PampulhaModernEnsembleAR/README.md

 #### This APP contains:
   - Explanation of the importance of Pampulhas Modern Ensemble
   - A simple explanation of each building
-  - Buildings visualization in AR
+  - Buildings visualization/interactions in AR
   - A first-person view/interaction of/with the buildings